Last Updated: Jan 19, 2021

 Tweaknews offers a variety of monthly pricing plans which vary according to download speed and number of connections needed.
 Of course, the longer you sign up for the more of a discount you will receive.
 All plans include SSL encryption and 4200 days of binary retention with downloads only limited by connection speeds.
 Note: these monthly pricing packages are for retail users, you can receive discounted pricing of €7,50/month for a yearly sign up or €9,99/month recurring monthly subscription when you signup via usenetreviewz.com.

 In addition to monthly pricing plans tweaknews offers block accounts which can be very useful if you are looking for USENET fill servers to fill in parts of missing binary files.
 If you don ’t want your data to expire or only download very occasionally then a block account could be right for you.
 With a block account, you paid a fixed price for a set amount of data which you can download at a maximum rate of 100Mbit.
 Occasionally used accounts are also known as ‘fill account ’.

 Free Trial Info

 TweakNews offers a 10 day or 50 GB free trial.
 If you choose not to cancel before the 10 days are up, you’ll begin your regular subscription to the service.

 Special Offers / Coupons

-By signing up through our website you will get the best price of €7.50 a month for unlimited download speeds for the yearly plans with includes a VPN service and a easy to use Newsreader.
-Time to time, Tweaknews will offer a special offers.
-So if you signup to our newsletter you can be notified when their a special seasonal offer.
-Note: €7.50 a month is already a great deal as this is more than 40% off regular the regular €12,95 / month price.
+By signing up through our website you will get the best price of €7.50 a month for unlimited download speeds for the yearly plans which includes a VPN service and an easy to use Newsreader.
+Time to time, Tweaknews will offer special offers.
+So if you sign up to our newsletter you can be notified when there is a special seasonal offer.
+Note: €7.50 a month is already a great deal as this is more than 40% off the regular €12,95 / month price.

 Depending on the plan you select NNTP connections allowed range from 4 up to 40.